"

 Note: From Compliance is Mandatory, John C. Stennis Space Center, Flux Cored Arc Welding of Carbon Steel for ⅛-inch to Unlimited Plate Thickness, National Aeronautics and Space Administration

-Page 2 Upper Portion of WPS including Base Metals
+Page 2 Upper Portion of a WPS

 Page 2 Top Portion of a NASA Welding Procedure Specification, which is discussed at length in the text that follows.